Israel–Oman relations: Frozen relations (2000–18)

 Official relations were frozen with the outbreak of the Second Intifada in October 2000.
 Still, in 2008, Oman's Foreign Affairs Minister Yusuf bin Alawi bin Abdullah met with Israeli Foreign Minister Tzipi Livni during their visit to Qatar.

 Visit by Israeli prime minister (2018)

 In October 2018, Israeli prime minister Benjamin Netanyahu met Sultan Qaboos bin Said al Said in Muscat; the visit was revealed following Netanyahu's return to Israel.
 Right after the visit, Omani Foreign Minister Yusuf bin Alawi bin Abdullah described Israel as an "accepted Middle East state."
 He said, "The world is also aware of this fact.
-Maybe it is time for Israel to be treated the same [as others states] and also bear the same obligations."
+Maybe it is time for Israel to be treated the same [as other states] and also bear the same obligations."
 In April 2019, bin Abdullah said that "Arabs must take initiatives to make Israel overcome 'fears for its future' in the region."